RoyalFlyBy/ChaturbateWatcher/README.md

 ##### Unsupported
 * Private streams
+* Password streams

 Why?
 Unlike the PHDownloader I have no account to test this feature with therefore had no way of implementing it.

 Want them to be implemented?
 I will need to be able to do some testing, donating money or an account with tokens towards that goal would allow me to implement those cool things.

+For password shows I would need a password; not money or an account with tokens.

 Simply open up an issue and we will figure it out from there.